 Introduction.

-I know your immediate response after looking at the title will be, "I know all those things, tell me something that I don't know".
+I know your immediate response after looking at the title will be, "I know all those things, tell me something that I don't know about".
 Well, if you haven't come across the last item (that is an odd one) in the Title before, then that is what I am trying to do here, read on.
 The first four words are very familiar to us they are Built-in Functions in MS-Access and Worksheet Functions in Excel.

 We will catch up with the last one later, after checking the usage of Min() Function (will represent the first four items in the title) in Excel and why we have some difficulty with it in MS-Access when compared with Microsoft Excel.